Aasiaat: Etymology

 In Greenlandic, Aasiaat means "Spiders" (Edderkopper).
 The exact explanation for this is yet to be determined because of the lack of historical facts of the origin of the name.
-The most common assumption is that when the town was founded as a mere settlement, it was abundant with spiders.
+The most common assumption is that when the town was founded as a settlement, spiders were abundant.
 Alternatively it might be a relic of Inuit mythology, wherein spiders bring good luck.

-Like in the rest of Greenland, spiders are rarely seen in the town in modern times.
+Similar to the rest of Greenland, spiders are rarely seen in the town.

 Aasiaat is sometimes referred to as the Town of the Whales, since marine mammals such as whales and seals are a common sight.